In Congo, Tshisekedi's death undermines chances of 2017 transition

 As hundreds of mourners congregated in front of a hastily-erected, candlelit shrine at his house in the Limete district of the capital, Kinshasa, on Thursday, many said they had little faith that anyone else could carry on his legacy.

-Nearby, police fired tear gas at more than a hundred Tshisekedi supporters from his Union for Democracy and Social Progress Party (UDSP) as a nearby vehicle burned, a Reuters witness said.

-Tshisekedi founded the party in 1982, creating the first organised opposition party under former leader Mobotu Sese Seko's single-party rule.
-Many admired him for remaining outside the folds of power in a country where many opponents have cycled in and out of government over the decades.
+The founder of the country's first organised opposition party, the UDPS, in 1982 under former leader Mobutu Sese Seko's single-party rule, Tshisekedi was admired for remaining outside the folds of power in a country where many opponents have cycled in and out of government over the decades.

 "He never betrayed the nation," said Rejeton Tshawuke, 35, his eyes misty, speaking over the loud wails of female mourners.
 "We can't invest hope in just anyone.
 Many opposition leaders are only interested in money."